 From that moment on, we were on a mission.
 We needed to find an efficient solution to keep the neighbor’s cat off our car.
 We searched online and found products ranging from tiger urine pellets to custom made car covers.
 Reading reviews and weighing up the pros and cons, in the end we opted for a hi-tech solution, an Ultrasonic Pest Repeller utilizing motion-detection to ward off animals that can hear and are annoyed by sounds imperceptible to humans.
 And ever since we've installed this device, our uninvited furry tailed intruder hasn't been seen since (this particular model isn't available in the US, but we'd guess similar models with the same tech can do the same job).

-The Sonic Cat Repeller incorporates a sophisticated PIR (Passive Infra Red) detection system, which constantly monitors a fan shaped area of a 98 degrees arc up to a distance of 39 feet.
+The Product The Sonic Cat Repeller incorporates a sophisticated PIR (Passive Infra Red) detection system, which constantly monitors a fan shaped area of a 98 degrees arc up to a distance of 39 feet.
 The protected area is over 390 sq. feet of unobstructed space.
 The Big Cheese Sonic Cat Repeller detects animals moving into this area and triggers a burst of continuously variable ultrasound to repel them.
 Simultaneously the LED indicator on the front of the unit signals that it is activated.

 How It Works Ultrasonic pest repellers have been proven to work and are completely safe to use around children and animals.
 Basically, ultrasonic pest repellers are small devices that emit electronic or ultrasonic frequencies that are undetectable to most humans but uncomfortably high pitch to most animals.
 These high tech wonder devices emit frequencies from 30kHz to 55kHz, exactly the right noise to make the pests as miserable as their presence has made you.